apache/libcloud/docs/upgrade_notes.rst

 this version on, it's now a string.
 This was done to make it simpler and remove unnecessary indirection.

-If you use `RecordType` class in your code as recommended no changes are required, but if you use integer values directly, you need to update your code to use `RecordType` class otherwise it will break.
+If you use `RecordType` class in your code as recommended, no changes are required, but if you use integer values directly, you need to update your code to use `RecordType` class otherwise it will break.